NexoNeko/Nox_Tools/Nox_Rsg/README.md

 This program is not supposed to print the same string twice, yet sometimes it does, you can appreciate this in the SAMPLE_OUTPUT file, 2 strings repeated in a series of 1050 strings.
 The first string at line @480, with it's doppleganger @785 and the second line @374, it's doppleganger @552.

+You will need an instance of Nox_Aux_Functions.c for this to work well.